 How it works:

-- Identify the current trend using technical indicators like moving averages.
+- Identify the current trend using moving averages.

-- Enter long positions during uptrends and short positions during downtrends.
+- Enter long positions in uptrends and short positions in downtrends.

-- Use pullbacks to support levels as entry points in uptrends and rallies to resistance levels for short entries in downtrends.
+- Use pullbacks to support levels as entry points in uptrends; use rallies to resistance for short entries in downtrends.

-- Stay in the trade as long as the trend remains intact.
+- Stay in the trade as long as the trend holds.

 2. Range trading strategy

-Range trading is an effective strategy for beginners, particularly when gold is moving sideways within a defined price range.
+Range trading is a solid approach when gold is moving sideways within a defined price band.

 How it works:

-- Identify a price range where gold consistently bounces between support and resistance levels.
+- Identify a range where gold consistently bounces between support and resistance.

-- Buy near the support level (lower boundary) and sell near the resistance level (upper boundary).
+- Buy near the support level and sell near the resistance level.

-- Set stop-loss orders just outside the range to manage risk.
+- Set stop-loss orders just outside the range to cap downside.

-This strategy provides clear entry and exit points, making it easier for beginners to understand and manage risk.
-When gold is stuck in a range, traders can exploit price oscillations while minimising exposure to adverse movements.
+Clear entry and exit points make this easier to manage emotionally.
+When gold is stuck in a range, you exploit the oscillations while limiting exposure to big adverse moves.

 3. Breakout trading strategy

-Breakout trading aims to capitalise on significant price movements that occur when gold breaks out of an established trading range.
+Breakout trading aims to catch significant moves when gold escapes an established range.

 How it works: